gmitirol/empop-use/docs/tools.md

 Distributin of haplogroup HV0a1.
 Nodes represent sampled regions.

 #### 6.1.2.
 Variant finder
-This tool searches variant(s) in vetted mitogenomes from GenBank and displays the respective haplogroup.
-The figure below shows the search results for 493G and 489C.
-Click on the resulting haplogroup to show its distribution on the map.
+This tool allows the search for specific variant(s) in vetted mitogenomes from GenBank and displays the corresponding haplogroup(s) contianing the variant(s).
+The figure below illustrates the search results for 493G and 489C.
+Click on any resulting haplogroup to view its distribution on the map.

 ![](images/V4R14-FigVariant.png)

 ### 6.2.
 EMPcheck
 EMPcheck is a tool to perform plausibility checks on an rCRS-coded data table.